 Important to potential donors: If not, what’s the point?

 Provable: If you can’t demonstrate that it is true, it won’t be believed or funded.

-We recently published a new minicast that talks about how to identify your unique differentiators.
+We published a podcast episode that talks about how to identify your unique differentiators.
 We walk you through examples and prompts that can help make sure you stand out to your donors in this saturated market.
 It's a quick 10-minute chat.
-Listen in on our website or via iTunes below!
+Listen in on our website or via iTunes!